vardhan1379/Simple-Implementation-of-pre-Trained-Face-net-architecture/README.md

 # Simple-Implementation-of-pre-Trained-Face-net-architecture

 Face-Net is a start-of-art face recognition algorithm.
-It is 22-layers deep neural network that directly trains its output to be a 128-dimensional embedding.
+It is a 22-layers deep neural network that directly trains its output to be a 128-dimensional embedding.
 The loss function used in this network is called triplet loss.

 This Pre-Trained Face-net architecture is used in classifying the 5 Celebrity Faces Dataset.It includes photos of: Ben Affleck, Elton John, Jerry Seinfeld, Madonna, and Mindy Kaling.
 This dataset is already splitted into training and validation